 Make sure that gcloud CLI is authorized to access your data and services:

 A new browser tab opens and you are prompted to choose an account.

 Enabling required services on the host project

-Within your host project, enable the Google Cloud services required by Migrate for Compute Engine service.
+Within your host project, enable the Google Cloud services required by Migrate to Virtual Machines service.
 For more information about these services, see gcloud services.

-The host project for Migrate for Compute Engine requires that you enable the following Google Cloud services:
+The host project for Migrate to Virtual Machines requires that you enable the following Google Cloud services:

 ||Service Management API|

 ||Identity and Access Management (IAM) API|

 Ensure that you have set the default project to the host project.
 Replace PROJECT_ID with the project ID of your host project: